algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 weight: 3
 ---

-If you are reading this chapter squentially from the beginning, you might be wondering: why would I introduce integer arithmetic after floating-point one?
+If you are reading this chapter sequentially from the beginning, you might be wondering: why would I introduce integer arithmetic after floating-point one?
 Isn't it supposed to be simpler?

 This is true: plain integer representations are simpler.
 But, counterintuitively, their simplicity allows for more possibilities for operations to be expressed in terms of others.
 And if floating-point representations are so unwieldy that most of their operations are implemented in hardware, efficiently manipulating integers requires much more creative use of the instruction set.